What is sprtcmd.exe?

-Sprtcmd.exe is a executable file (a program) for Windows.
-The filename extension .exe is the abbreviation for executable.
-Only run executable files from publishers you trust, because executable files can potentially change your computer settings or harm your computer.
-The free file information forum can help you determine if sprtcmd.exe is a virus, trojan, spyware, or adware that you can remove, or a file belonging to a Windows system or an application you can trust.
+Sprtcmd.exe is a executable file (a program) within Windows.
+The filename extension .exe denotes an executable file.
+You should only run executable files from publishers you trust, because executable files can potentially change your computer settings or harm your computer.
+The free file information forum can help you determine if sprtcmd.exe is a virus, trojan, spyware, or adware that you can remove, or a file belonging to a Windows system or to an application you can trust.

 Sprtcmd.exe file information

-The process known as Dell Support Center Updates or Desktop Doctor or Verizon Download Manager or Dell Support Center (Support Software) or Qwest Quickcare (version 2.5) or Spinco Download Manager or Road Runner Medic (version 22.214.171.124)
+The process known as Dell Support Center Updates or Desktop Doctor or Verizon Download Manager or Dell Support Center (Support Software) or Dell Support Center or Qwest Quickcare (version 2.5) or Spinco Download Manager or Road Runner Medic (version 22.214.171.124)

 belongs to software SupportSoft sprtcmd or Dell Support Center Updates or Dell Support Center or TalkTalk Assist & Go or Qwest Update Utility or BellSouth® FastAccess® DSL or FastAccess® DSL Help Center or Sonera Internet Avustaja